-- 1. Two-thirds of the 2019 Performance Shares and one-third of the 2020 Performance Shares would be earned based on our revenue CAGR during the first two years and one year of the applicable performance period, respectively, measured solely based on our Company's revenue CAGR over such period, exclusive of the incremental revenues recognized through the acquisition of WageWorks, and measured using the original revenue CAGR targets set by the compensation committee in respect of such awards.
+1. Two-thirds of the 2019 Performance Shares and one-third of the 2020 Performance Shares would be earned based on our revenue CAGR during the first two years and one year of the applicable performance period, respectively, measured solely based on our Company's revenue CAGR over such period, exclusive of the incremental revenues recognized through the acquisition of WageWorks, and measured using the original revenue CAGR targets set by the compensation committee in respect of such awards.
 With respect to each of the 2019 Performance Shares and 2020 Performance Shares, based on the actual revenue CAGR during the shortened performance period the awards would have been earned at above target.
 As a result, two-thirds of the 2019 Performance Shares and one-third of the 2020 Performance Shares was deemed by the compensation committee to be earned at target.
-Despite this determination, and in order to encourage retention of our executive officers, our executive officers must remain employed until the remaining performance conditions are certified by the compensation committee in the year following the expiration of the original performance period, typically in March following the end of the applicable fiscal year, in order to vest in the 2019 Performance Shares and 2020 Performance Shares. - 2.
-The remaining one-third of the 2019 Performance Shares and two-thirds of the 2020 Performance Shares that could be earned under the performance awards will vest based on the Company's Net Cash Provided by Operating Activities (as defined under GAAP) relative to target given the importance of the Company generating sufficient cash flow to service the additional indebtedness incurred in connection with the WageWorks acquisition.
+Despite this determination, and in order to encourage retention of our executive officers, our executive officers must remain employed until the remaining performance conditions are certified by the compensation committee in the year following the expiration of the original performance Shares.

+2. The remaining one-third of the 2019 Performance Shares and two-thirds of the 2020 Performance Shares that could be earned under the performance awards will vest based on the Company's Net Cash Provided by Operating Activities (as defined under GAAP) relative to target given the importance of the Company generating sufficient cash flow to service the additional indebtedness incurred in connection with the WageWorks acquisition.
 Vesting will still occur at the end of the term of the original award, with one-third of the award deemed earned each year, as follows:

-Net Cash Provided by Operating
+Net Cash Provided Activities (\$ in

-Activities (

 Fiscal Year 2021 Fiscal Year 2022 Shares Subject to the Award That Become Vested

-100 150 50 %
+100 150 50%

 150 200 100%

 200 250 200%